saxtouri/svs/doc/system/op.rst

 `request.error_response`), which will set the response status to 418 (I'm a teapot) for the automatic error response sent by CherryPy for any uncatched application exception.

+A unique id is generated whenever an error message is displayed to the end user to correlate the end user message and log entry.
+These id's are Version 1 UUID's (as produced by Python's ``str(uuid.uuid1().int``).

 Error codes
 ===========